 Rob and I know some Spanish but not enough to understand everything.
 Fortunately, we are familiar with the Bible and can fill in spaces.

 A kindly lady named Marie introduced herself to us.
-She commented that 10 years ago that her daughter was an English teacher in Jerez.
+She commented that 10 years ago her daughter was an English teacher in Jerez.
 She might have been Elle’s teacher.

 Marie told us that her nephew is spending 3 months in Tennessee studying squirrels.
 And yes, we confirmed her word choice.
 That’s like studying rats!!
 (I didn’t want to tell her that Rob regularly “eliminates” baby squirrels.)